rnapier/cocoaphony-blog/source/_posts/2014-07-18-i-dont-know-swift.markdown

 preferred language for one of the most popular platforms in existance.
 I expect they'll follow through with that.
 ["Any evaluation of Swift starts and ends with how well it lets developers build really fantastic iOS and Mac apps."](http://robnapier.net/week-of-swift/)
-I belive Swift meets that criteria even better than ObjC (and I love ObjC).
+I believe Swift meets that criteria even better than ObjC (and I love ObjC).
 I don't see any reason Apple would back away from Swift now.

 So there you go.
 You're here at the beginning.
 There is no priesthood.
 There are